-A member discovering loss of agency equipment shall immediately notify or cause to be notified the Police Chief, in writing.
+A member discovering loss of agency equipment shall immediately notify or cause to be notified the First Line Supervisor in writing.
 The report shall contain the item lost, the circumstances surrounding the loss, and actions taken to recover the equipment.
+The First Line Supervisor will then notify the Chief of Police.